 To address demand trends in the P&C insurance industry, we now offer customers the use of our software products through a cloud-based offering sold on a subscription basis in addition to our self-managed offering.
 This change to our business model requires a considerable investment of technical, operational, financial, legal, and sales resources.
 Our software and cloud services involve the storage and transmission of customer data, including in some cases, personal data, and security breaches could result in the loss of this information, which in turn could result in litigation, breach of contract claims, indemnity obligations, harm to our reputation, and other liabilities for us.
 Our transition to cloud offerings will continue to be the focus of existing resources, require us to hire additional resources, and increase costs, especially in cost of subscription and support revenue and research and development, in any given period.
 We may not be able to efficiently scale such investments to meet customer demand and expectations, which may impact our long-term growth and results of operations.
 Further, the increase in some costs associated with our cloud services, such as the cost of third-party infrastructure in which we rely to host our subscription services, may be difficult to predict over time, especially in light of our limited experience with the costs of delivering cloud-based versions of our applications.
-Furthermore, we may assume greater responsibilities for implementation related services related to subscription services due to our operating and maintaining the cloud environment for our customers.
-As a result, we may face risks associated with new and complex implementations, the cost of which may differ from original estimates.
+Furthermore, we may face risks associated with new and complex implementations, the cost of which may differ from original estimates.
 Our subscription contracts also contain penalty clauses, for matters such as failing to meet stipulated service levels or other contractual provisions, which represent new risks we are not accustomed to managing.
 Should these penalties be triggered, our results of operations may be adversely affected.
-These penalties and costs could take the form of monetary credits for current or future service engagements, reduced fees for additional products or services or upon renewal of existing agreements, and a customer's refusal to pay its contractually-obligated subscription or service fees.
+These penalties and costs could take the form of monetary credits for current or future service engagements, reduced fees for additional services or products or upon renewal

 Revenue under our cloud-based subscription model will generally be recognized ratably over the term of the contract.
 The transition to ratable revenue recognition will result in lower revenue we otherwise would have recognized in the initial period of the customer agreement under term license agreements.
 This effect on recognized revenue may be magnified in any fiscal year due to the concentration of our orders in the fourth fiscal quarter.
 A combination of increased costs and delayed recognition of revenue would adversely impact our gross and operating margins compared to prior periods.
-Additionally, the change in our business model and the timing of our customers decision to transition from self-managed licenses to cloud-based subscription services could negatively affect our ability to forecast the timing and amount of our revenues in any period.
+Additionally, the change in our business model and the timing of our customers' decision to transition from self-managed licenses to cloud-based subscription services could negatively affect our ability to forecast the timing and amount of our revenues in any period.